-Figure/ Section Indicator Definition broadband services are included under data revenues.
-4.6.1 Market share - number of subscriptions (incl.
+Figure/ Section Indicator Definition 4.3.2 Voice Call Minute Volumes by Type This chart shows mobile voice minutes by category - mobile to mobile, mobile to fixed, mobile international / roaming and mobile advanced minutes.
+4.4.1 Total Mobile Retail Revenues Total aggregate retail revenues generated by mobile network operators, split between voice and data services.
+Revenues from interconnection and mobile termination are not included as they are considered to be wholesale revenue streams.
+Revenues from mobile broadband services are included under data revenues.
+4.6.1 Market share - Number of Subscriptions (incl.
 Mobile Broadband) Each mobile operator's share of the total number of mobile subscriptions (GSM/2G Sims and 3G/HSDPA Sims, datacards and modems), expressed as a percentage.
-4.6.2 Market share - number of subscriptions (excl.
+4.6.2 Market share - Number of Subscriptions (excl.
 Mobile Broadband) Each mobile operator's share of the total number of mobile subscriptions (GSM/2G and 3G Sims) expressed as a percentage.
 HSDPA data cards and modems are excluded from data in this chart.
-4.6.3 Mobile revenue market share The largest mobile operators' shares of total mobile retail revenues (GSM/2G and 3G/HSDPA), expressed as a percentage of total mobile retail revenues.
+4.6.3 Mobile Revenue Market Share Mobile operators' shares of total mobile retail revenues (GSM/2G and 3G/HSDPA), expressed as a percentage of total mobile retail revenues.
 4.7.1 Cumulative Mobile Numbers Ported Total number of mobile numbers which have been retained by customers when they switched from one mobile operator to another.
 Both a cumulative total since Mobile Number Portability (MNP) was introduced in July 2003 and a total for each quarter are charted.